-As you use this web site, you may be asked to provide personal information by entering it on a web page, and submitting it to the University by clicking a button or link (this includes discussion boards and feedback forms).
+As you use this website, you may be asked to provide personal information by entering it on a web page and submitting it to the University by clicking a button or link (this includes discussion boards and feedback forms).
 Generally, this information will be requested to help us provide a service.
 However, whenever you enter such information on a web page, the University has legal obligations to you about the ways in which it may use and store the data you provide.
 We will treat that data in accordance with current legislation and aim to follow best Internet practice.
 The data will not be supplied to anyone outside the University without your consent unless required by law, and when stored in a database, this will be in accordance with the Data Protection Act 1998.
-International student enquiries are managed by UniQuest.
+Enquiries to the University by international students are currently managed by UniQuest.

 Information we gather

 When you access a web page, information about your usage is automatically collected.
 This will usually include your operating system, browser, IP Address (a number, assigned to your computer to identify it on the network), the pages which you browse, the referring page that led you to the current page, your software and aspects of its configuration.
 This information is available to web service administrators.
 Some of this information is also automatically included in feedback e-mails sent from the UWE web site, but does not represent the passing of any additional information to us (and is used to help us resolve any technical issues related to your use of the site).

 You are not personally identifiable as an individual from such information alone.
 However, the University of the West of England, Bristol may be legally obliged to release this information to appropriate authorities.

 If you visited the UWE website by following a Google Adwords link, Google will have set a cookie to confirm that you have used their service.
 The UWE website will support confirmation that the Adword has been used.